mikemccracken/pinboardlinkspost/README.md

 pinboardlinkspost
 =================

-A quick script to go through your saved links on Pinboard and turn them into a blog post in Markdown format
+A quick script to go through your saved links on Pinboard and turn them into a blog post in Markdown format, for Nikola currently, but originally Octopress.

+You can see an example of these posts at [http://michael-mccracken.net/2014/06/links-for-June-27-2014/](http://michael-mccracken.net/2014/06/links-for-June-27-2014/).

 ## Installing